tedneward/Linguis/README.md

 * `linguis-phase1`: As its name implies, this was the "first pass" at building Linguis in Python.
 It had its own AST, which I now consider to be a mistake--I had actually imagined using the Python AST directly, then went ahead and built my own AST for some reason.
 I didn't delete it from the repo (or shove it off into a branch) because I want to keep it around for a while for reference purposes.

 * `python`: Second pass, using Python AST as the result of the parser step.
+See the [README](python/README.md) for more details.

     * `parsers`: This directory contains the base-classes and shared code for all parsers.
 (There's not a lot, since I don't want to assume ANTLR for all of them.) **TODO:** At some point, I think I want to have one of the parsers built "by hand", just to make sure that there's nothing ANTLR-ish leaking out.